sigstore/docs/content/en/faq.md

 ### Can I run my own transparency log monitor?

-We would love that, you’re definitely encouraged to do so.
+We would love that.
 The more people monitoring the logs and providing useful services to users, the better.
 Check out https://github.com/sigstore/rekor-monitor for a GitHub Actions based monitor.

 ### Why is Rekor centralized?